-Tom Brady’s Wife Gisele Bundchen Claims He’s Suffered Concussions, What Is The NFL Saying?
+Tom Brady’s Wife, Gisele Bundchen, Claims He’s Suffered Concussions, What Is The NFL Saying?

-Tom Brady’s model wife, Gisele Bundchen, proclaimed earlier this year that her husband has suffered from multiple concussions but thus far, nothing has been done about the revelation.
+Tom Brady’s model wife, Gisele Bundchen, proclaimed earlier this year that her husband has suffered from multiple concussions, but thus far, nothing has been done about the revelation.

-Now, months later, as the Patriots prepare to take on the Kansas City Chiefs during tonight’s season opener, The Washington Post has confirmed that the NFL and NFL Players Association have both shot down the idea that Tom Brady was secretly injured during previous seasons.
+Now, months later, as the Patriots prepare to take on the Kansas City Chiefs during tonight’s season opener, the Washington Post has confirmed that the NFL and NFL Players Association have both shot down the idea that Tom Brady was secretly injured during previous seasons.

 “He had a concussion last year,” Gisele Bundchen had said, adding that she doesn’t think it’s a healthy thing for her husband’s body to go through.